01-edu/public/subjects/corewar/README.md

 - It is interesting that this number will be copied at the address in memory corresponding to the label `hello` + 1 byte.
 - Said in other words this instruction is changing the argument of the `live` statement.
 - The `and` instruction will copy the result of the AND logic operator into the first register.
 - This result will be zero since any number AND 0 is zero.
-This have the side effect of setting the carry of this process to true.
+This has the side effect of setting the carry of this process to true.
 - The `live` statement notify the VM the player is alive.
 Notice the specific value of the argument is irrelevant in this context since the `sti` instruction override it before the `live` is executed.
 - The `zjmp` brings the PC back to the start of the live instruction (creating a loop).
 - Notice `zjmp` only operates the jump if the carry is not equal to zero.
 This is why we executed the `and` instruction before.